oktadev/okta-blog/_source/_posts/2021-05-28-using-okta-and-oso-to-secure-a-fastapi-and-sqlalchemy-app.md

 - The action is the string literal "create".
 - `_bear` - an instance of the `BearBase` class.

-And we are checking that the provided user’s `is_banned` field is false.
+And we are checking that the provided user's `is_banned` field is false.
-We don't yet need to check anything further about the `bear` resource, so we prefix it with an underscore to indicate that it won’t be referenced in the body of the rule.
+We don't yet need to check anything further about the `bear` resource, so we prefix it with an underscore to indicate that it won't be referenced in the body of the rule.

 **NOTE:** To learn more about Polar syntax, head on over to [the Writing Policies guide][learn/policies] in [the Oso documentation][docs.osohq.com].